phpDocumentor/phpDocumentor/docs/PSR.md

 ### 5.2.
 Long Description

-The long description is OPTIONAL but SHOULD be included when the "Structural element", which this DocBlock precedes, contains more operations, or more complex operations, than can be described in the short description alone.
+The long description is OPTIONAL but SHOULD be included when the "Structural Element", which this DocBlock precedes, contains more operations, or more complex operations, than can be described in the short description alone.

 Any application parsing the long description SHOULD support the Markdown